vs-dsva/uq-transpiler/HOW_TO_RUN.md

-# How to Transpile and Run Concept Code
+# How to Transpile and Run (Experimental)

-This guide shows you exactly how to transpile Concept 4GL files to JavaScript and execute them.
+Informal notes for experimenting with the Concept → JS transpiler.
+Interfaces and output may change; treat everything here as a sandbox.

 ## 🔄 Method 1: Transpile and Run Manually